erickmon/administrative-division-panama/README.md

 # administrative-division-panama
- Creates data of the territorial organization of Panama (up to settlement / populated place) based on the data of the administrative division of the National Institute of Statistics and Census of Panama INEC
+ Creates data of the territorial organization of Panama (settlement / populated place) based on the data of the administrative division of the National Instituto Nacional de Estadística y Censo de Panamá (INEC)